aarongilly/aarongilly.github.io/_posts/2020-8-31-398-unrelated-things.md

 For a few weeks this was the only example of part-of-speech-dependent-pronunciations I could think of... until last night.

-It's a good practice to use citations, you should always attribute (at-TRIB-ute) your source.
-Contentious people like to give credit where credit's due - and contentiousness is a good attribute (ATT-rib-ute).
+It's a good practice to use citations, you should always attribute (at-TRIB-ute) your source. conscientious people like to give credit where credit's due - and conscientiousness is a good attribute (ATT-rib-ute).

 ## English is Dumb